ckeditor/ckeditor5/docs/support/obtaining-license-key.md

 This article aims to get you up and running with CKEditor 5 and the CKEditor premium features activation.

-The following user guide deals with activation of CKEditor 5 and the following premium features:
+The following user guide deals with the activation of CKEditor 5 and the following premium features:
-* Non real-time collaboration features, including:
+* Non-real-time collaboration features, including:
 	* {@link features/track-changes Track changes}
 	* {@link features/comments Comments}
 	* {@link features/revision-history Revision history}